 Do you frequently follow self-made weight loss diets?
 Big mistake!
 The weight loss at all costs only evil can do to your health, because it can cause various problems, from migraine headaches to fatigue and constipation.
-Know some of the main Migraine Headache Food Triggers which do not only affect you but also bad for health.
+Know some of the main Migraine Headache Food Triggers from the list which do not only affect you but also bad for health.

 Time for a diet for migraine prevention.
 It is the time of the year when many people are deciding to start a weight loss diet and are looking for weight loss tips to lose the weight gained during the winter.